How Does the Photograph Help the Reader Understand the Text?

 Emotional Connection and Engagement

 Photographs can evoke emotions and create a connection with the reader that text alone cannot.
-Practically speaking, a poignant image can make a news article more impactful, allowing readers to empathize with the subject matter.
+A poignant image can make a news article more impactful, allowing readers to empathize with the subject matter.
 In literature, a photograph can set the tone for a chapter or serve as a metaphor for a character's internal state.
 This emotional engagement can make the text more memorable and increase the reader's investment in the story or information.

 Contextual Clarity